RazorSiM/nuxt3-fullstack/README.md

 # Nuxt 3 Full-Stack
-Simple starter with Nuxt 3, PostgreSQL, and OAuth for the authentication layer.
+Simple [Nuxt Hub](https://hub.nuxt.com) starter with Nuxt 3, Cloudflare D1, and OAuth for the authentication layer.
 Demo preview: https://nuxt3-fullstack.nuxt.dev

 If you want a quick start, here's a magic button: